Core messages

 What can elevated CRP levels mean?

-An increased CRP level indicates an inflammatory reaction in the body.
-Possible causes include bacterial infections, autoimmune diseases, injuries or chronic inflammation such as arthritis.
-Cardiovascular diseases can also be associated with slightly increased CRP levels.
+An elevated CRP level indicates an inflammatory response in the body.
+Possible causes include bacterial infections, autoimmune diseases, injuries, or chronic inflammations such as arthritis.
+Cardiovascular diseases can also be associated with slightly elevated CRP levels.

 What symptoms can indicate a high CRP level?